 Salaries and Wages Salaries Salaries for positions in this program.
-Wages-Temporary Help Temporary help as needed throughout the year.
 Contracted Services Contracted-Consultant Provides mediation and arbitration services related to collective bargaining.
 Supplies and Materials Supplies-General Provides resources and materials that support the implementation of school system policies on discrimination, sexual discrimination, and employee safety.
 Other Charges Travel-Conferences Conference attendance by staff including funds to support the Equal Employment Opportunity Commission (EEOC) training and the professional development of negotiation team members.
 Travel-Mileage Employee reimbursement for travel, parking, etc. to schools, meetings, and conferences.
 Dues & Subscriptions School system's membership in the Maryland Negotiation Service.